b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/quality_control/forms_and_checklists/scholar_and_researcher_assessement_12082025.md

 Establish a critical and analytical benchmarked checklist and template, for my survey, estimation and critique of a given scholar, a given example of their work and review their body of work, with precision.
-So, all of the saliences are secured to ground the deliberation of an inormed position?
+So, all of the saliences are secured to ground the deliberation of an informed position?

 To establish a rigorous, critical, and analytical benchmarked checklist and template for surveying, estimating, and critiquing a scholar and their work with precision, it is essential to cover all relevant dimensions that secure an informed and balanced position.
 This template will guide you in grounding your deliberation systematically and comprehensively, especially suited to specialized fields like the study of tantric Vaishnavism or similar complex scholarly domains.